radicle-dev/ethereum-l2-notes/introduction.md

 use alternative endpoints, but regular one like Infura may still be able to provide events.

 The rollups submitted to the Ethereum chain may be invalid or even fraudulent.
-The system relies on validators, who will spot these issues and announce which transactions should be ignored along a proof of an error.
+The system relies on fishermen, who will spot these issues and announce which transactions should be ignored along a proof of an error.
 This creates a rolling issue, where fresh transactions can't be trusted, because they may be invalid, but their error proofs still haven't been announced.